RESOURCES FOR ONLINE/REMOTE LEARNING

-A charter is a list of things that a student should do, to maintain a safe and successful community.
+A charter is a list of things that a students and their peers should do to maintain a safe and successful community.
 Our charter was written by the students of Class 451 to make sure that the guidelines are accepted by all members of the community.

 In class 451, we want to feel...